algorand/sandbox/README.md

 ~$ ./sandbox copyFrom "signed.txn"
 ```

+## Errors

+If something goes wrong, check the `sandbox.log` file for details.

 ## Debugging for teal developers

 For detailed information on how to debug smart contracts and use tealdbg CLI,please consult with [Algorand Development Portal :: Smart Contract Debugging](https://developer.algorand.org/docs/features/asc1/debugging/#setting-the-debugger-context).